emberjs/rfcs/text/0585-improved-ember-registry-apis.md

 }
 ```

 This design is completely backwards compatible: it continues working exactly as it does today.
 (See [**Detailed Design > Rollout**](#rollout) below for details.)
-Until 4.0, both apps and addons will be able to use the microsyntax-based API *or* the  It also allows for clean interop for existing custom resolvers.
+Until 4.0, both apps and addons will be able to use the microsyntax-based API *or* the new identifier-based API.
+It also allows for clean interop for existing custom resolvers.

 Besides the recent use of capabilities in the modifier and component managers, there is also some prior art for this kind of versioning applied to the resolver specifically: [a similar “stamp”](https://github.com/emberjs/ember.js/pull/9994) was used for accomodating different behaviors when using the modules-based resolver vs. not (back in 2014)!